-Homeopathy is an all-natural system of medicine based on the belief that the human body has the ability to cure itself.
-Homeopathic are alleged remedies work to stimulate this ability.
+Homeopathy is an all-natural medicine system based on the belief that the human body can cure itself.
+Homeopathic remedies allegedly work to stimulate this ability.
 It is considered to be a holistic practice, as it works to treat the patient as a whole, instead of only their sickness or symptoms.

 Homeopathy isn’t a trendy new form of alternative medicine; it has been in use for over 200 years, and millions of people around the world continue to practice it.
 About five million adults use homeopathy in the United States alone, according to a 2015 National Health Statistics Report.
 And though it has been in use for over centuries, it continues to remain popular to this day.